 Here Are The 7 Best Mountain Towns In Tennessee You Can Actually Afford To Live In

-The entirety of Tennessee is pretty affordable, but when it comes right down to it there are a few places scattered across the state you’d rather live in than others.
-With the Great Smoky Mountains to the east, we wouldn’t blame you at all for wanting that gorgeous mountain view out your bedroom window, so we found ourselves a few fantastic mountain towns that are perfect for puttin’ down roots in the south.
+Life in the Tennessee mountains is pretty darn sweet, and you’ll find no shortage of affordable mountain towns in Tennessee if you’re considering relocating.
+The entirety of Tennessee is pretty affordable, but when it comes right down to it, there are a few places scattered across the state you’d rather live in than others.
+With the Great Smoky Mountains to the east, we wouldn’t blame you for wanting that gorgeous mountain view out your bedroom window, so we found ourselves a few fantastic Tennessee mountain towns that are perfect for puttin’ down roots in the south.
 Do you call any home?

 Have you been to any of these affordable mountain towns in Tennessee?
 What do you think are the best mountain towns to live in Tennessee?
 Let us know in the comments!
 Continue to explore your beautiful home state with a visit to a Tennessee covered bridge.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What are some of the best small towns in Tennessee?